 I like to think of a good salad as a work of art.

 It should be pretty, colorful, and heavy.
 And the whole is greater the sum of it’s parts.

 So mess around, try something new… if you like the ingredients separate, for the most part you’re gonna like them together.
 I mean, you may not have thought to put chocolate and bacon together but someone did and now it’s a whole thing.

 I hope this way of cooking inspires you as much as it has me, and maybe makes it feel less like a chore and more like an adventure… or an art project.

-If you like this style and want more, Dinner in 10 will be here soon!
+If you like this style and want more, try Dinner in 10.